Fannie Mae, Freddie Mac roll out new programs that reward green initiatives and provide financing for properties still in lease-up.

 The outlook for Freddie Mac is for mortgage volume to total approximately $3 billion in 2017, according to Schmidt.
 “This year is very strong,” he says.

-Freddie Mac has never had a loan default on a seniors housing property.
+Freddie Mac has only ever had two defaults on seniors housing properties since 1998.

 At Fannie Mae, seniors housing loan volume totaled $1.6 billion in 2016.
 Seniors housing loan volume at Fannie Mae tends to fluctuate from year to year, says Phyllis Klein, vice president of borrower relationships for seniors housing at Fannie Mae.
 But volume in the first quarter of 2017 has already exceeded the total loan volume for all of 2016.